avichayyy/-AI-based-position-estimation/README.md

 # Proposed CNN model
 we wanted the model to be simple, yet accurate, and genaralizable enough to be able predict the location as good as we can get with the dataset:
+ -- picture --
+ Total of 8 convolution layers and 3 fully connected layers.